Meta-Dusk/productivity-app/README.md

 ## Setting Up as Dev

-If you wish to run the files yourself, you can just clone the repository, then us a package manager like `uv`.
+If you wish to run the files yourself, you can just clone the repository, then use a package manager like `uv`.

 ### Requirements

-- `uv` package manager (download in your global environment)
+- `uv` package manager (download in your global environment).

 ### Setup